WICG/private-network-access/explainer.md

 different IP address space, then the restored document will not belong to the same IP address space as the original document.

-On the other hand, subresources loaded from the HTTP cache are not subject to Private Network Access checks and can be freely loaded by any document regardless of its IP address space.
-While this may seem like a loophole, the main goal of this specification is to prevent CSRF attacks, which are not a problem when loading cached subresources.
+Subresources loaded from the HTTP cache are subject to the same Private Network Access checks as if they were loaded from the origin IP address.
+This does not immediately prevent CSRF attacks, yet is included for coherence.

 ## Alternatives considered